 Credit Cards -- Did I Charge That?

-Complaints involving credit cards continue to be among the most common consumer complaints received by the Attorney General's Consumer Protection Division.
-Many of the problems can be avoided or resolved if they are recognized and addressed quickly.
+Complaints involving unauthorized credit card charges continue to be one of the most common consumer complaints received by the Attorney General's Consumer Protection Division.
+Problems with these charges can be avoided or resolved if recognized and addressed quickly.
 Many unauthorized charges go unnoticed for several months as cardholders do not thoroughly and frequently review their statements.
 Early detection is crucial.

 Guard your credit card information.